 Why We Love National Vodka Day

-Vodka is most popular for its inebriating properties, but it is much more versatile than it gets credit for.
-Vodka can be used to treat jelly fish stings and poison ivy, to repel bugs, to clean your windows, to make your hair shiny, to keep your flowers looking fresh, and much, much more!
+Vodka is most popular for its inebriating properties, but it is also extremely versatile in other ways.
+You can use vodka to treat jelly fish stings and poison ivy, to repel bugs, to clean your windows, to make your hair shiny, to keep your flowers looking fresh and much, much more!
 Of course, who wants to waste perfectly good vodka on that when you can simply drink it and enjoy the burn!

-Because of its high alcohol content, vodka can be used to prevent microbial infections on wounds.
-In Russian folklore, vodka has been used to cure a wide variety of ailments, ranging from headaches to hangovers.
+Because of its high alcohol content, vodka can prevent microbial infections on wounds.
+In Russian folklore, vodka cures a wide variety of ailments, ranging from headaches to hangovers.
 Got a toothache?
-Swish a little vodka around in your mouth (and swallow it, if you want!).
+Swish a little vodka around in your mouth and swallow it, if you dare!